Khaliwibi/InstaCorrect/README.md

 2. The sentence length, i.e, the number of characters in this sentence
 3. The label, i.e, is this sentence correct or not.
 This dataset will be split up in three parts: traning, validation and testing.
+Furthermore, there is a dyanmic padding and bucketing of the examples as to optimize the training time.

 ## Model Definition
 Now that we have our dataset, we can define what our model will look like.
 For the moment, it is still basic as the goal was the have somehting running quickly.
 It will be further improved.
 1. An embedding layer.
-2. A two layer RNN.
+2. A two layer LSTMs newtork with dropout.
 3. A dense layer

 The loss is defined as the softmax cross entropy.
 It is minimized with the AdamOptimizer and gradient clipping.
 The model is built using tensorflow.